maxime7770/NER-Medical-Documents/README.md

 ## Installation

-If you want to execute one of the files, you should do it from the parent directory of the HummingBird_prototype directory.
+If you want to execute one of the files, you should do it from the parent directory of this repository.
 You can for example create a new python environment, place the prototype folder in it, and run it from the environment directory.

 Detailed steps to avoid any problem: